Should cosmetic surgery be banned? - The Badger

 Should cosmetic surgery be banned?

 The Big Debate is a regular Badger feature which brings the spirit of competitive debating to the printed page.
 Two writers tackle a contentious topic, representing polarised views.
 They might not agree with what they write – on this page, they represent a viewpoint, not an individual.
-This week, they discuss whether cosmetic should be banned.
+This week, they discuss whether cosmetic surgery should be banned.

 YES